gaepdit/db-helper/Readme.md

 ```
 Dim userId as Integer = 3
-Dim query as String = "SELECT USERNAME FROM USERTABLE WHERE ID = @id"
+Dim query as String = "select UserName from UserTable where UserId = @id"
 Dim parameter As SqlParameter = New SqlParameter("id", userId)
 Dim userName as String = DB.GetSingleValue(Of String)(query, parameter)
 ```